im360john/gateway/providers/gemini/README.md

 ---
-title: 'Genini'
+title: 'Google Gemini'
-description: 'Integration with Genini API for accessing Google language models'
+description: 'Integration with Gemini API for accessing Google language models'
 ---

-The Genini provider enables direct integration with Google's language models through a compatible OpenAI-style API.
-This guide covers setup, configuration, authentication, and usage options for connecting to the Genini API.
+The Gemini provider enables direct integration with Google's language models through a compatible OpenAI-style API.
+This guide covers setup, configuration, authentication, and usage options for connecting to the Gemini API.

 ## Overview

-The Genini provider allows access to Google's language models via an OpenAI-compatible interface.
+The Gemini provider allows access to Google's language models via an OpenAI-compatible interface.
 This provider offers streamlined integration with authentication through API keys, flexible configuration options, and support for advanced features.

 ## Authentication

-The provider uses API key authentication to access Genini's services.
-You'll need to obtain a Genini API key to use this provider:
+The provider uses API key authentication to access Gemini's services.
+You'll need to obtain a Gemini API key to use this provider:

 - **Environment Variable:** Set `GEMINI_API_KEY` to provide your credentials.
 - **Command Line:** Pass your API key using the appropriate flag.